 A whistle is blown in the distance.
 Silence.
 A few seconds later, the aggressive sound of splashing, accompanied by deafening cheers and claps.
 This sequence of sounds was something I’d grown all too familiar with.

 Swimming had been an ever-present aspect in my life.
 At the age of seven, I signed up to compete in numerous neighborhood competitions.
 I continued to participate in inter-school competitions throughout primary school, all the while constantly working to reduce my time.
 In middle and high school, I became a member of the school swimming team, where I trained tirelessly.
 I always came home beat, ready to pass out on the nearest soft surface.
-Nevertheless, I loved every second of my time spent in the pool – from the exhilaration of a sprint to the games played with the team after training sessions, and especially the thrill that came when I broke my personal records.
+Nevertheless, I loved every second of my time spent in the pool – from the exhilaration of a sprint to the games played with the team after training sessions, and especially: the thrill that came when I broke my personal records.

 “38 seconds!
 Now that’s more like it!” hollered one of my coaches, as I tried to catch my breath at the pool end.
 I was certainly glad, but I didn’t feel the same elation as I felt when I went from 45 seconds to 43, then to 40.